thunderseethe/thunderseethe.github.io/content/posts/lsp-base.md

 This can't fail.
 We saw three lines prior that we always pass `QueryKey::CstOf`.
 More boilerplate due to our enum.
-A more sophisicated solution would prevent this, but we'll manage, _somehow_.
+A more sophisticated solution would prevent this, but we'll manage, _somehow_.

 The remainder of our logic is pure.
 We ask for the content of the file we want to parse with `content_of`.